samus-io/tablab-steps/steps/a6FRKWUrFtvqEgPPxPazMEiG7AkQOK9zQOn/en/README.md

   GET /user/profile?id=124
   ```

-## What could be achieved with an IDOR
+## What could be achieved by exploiting an IDOR vulnerability

 * Exposed object references revealing direct database IDs can result in **unauthorized access to records containing sensitive data**, such as users' personal information (e.g., financial details, medical records, or private messages).
 This could lead to data breaches, identity theft, or misuse of private information.
 * Unvalidated user ID values, command names, or API keys may be exploited to **execute unauthorized operations**, including resetting other users' passwords and taking over accounts, performing admin actions to add users or upgrade privileges, or accessing restricted APIs.